protomorphine/ImmutableAnalyzer/ImmutableAnalyzer/ImmutableAnalyzer/doc/how-to-use.md

 # How To Use

-Create reference to project, containig analyzers, in your `.csproj` file.
+Create reference to project, containing analyzers, in your `.csproj` file.
 ```xml
     <ItemGroup>
         <ProjectReference